-Section 17A(b)(3)(I) of the Act21 requires that the rules of a clearing agency not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+Section 17A(b)(3)(I) of the Act20 requires that the rules of a clearing agency not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
 OCC does not believe that the proposed rule change would have any impact or impose a burden on competition.
-The Synthetic Futures Model would be used for Small Treasury Yield Index Futures for all Clearing Members upon the launch of the new products.
-OCC does not believe that the proposed rule change would unfairly inhibit access to OCC's services or disadvantage or favor any particular user in relationship to another user.
-Accordingly, OCC does not believe that the proposed rule change would
+The Synthetic Futures Model would be used for Small Crude Oil Futures for all Clearing Members upon the launch of the new products.
+As a result, OCC does not believe that the proposed rule change would unfairly inhibit access to OCC's services or disadvantage or favor any particular user in relationship to another user.
+Moreover, OCC expects that the Small Crude Oil Futures would account for a small part of OCC's overall clearing activity given the newness of the product and the size of OCC's futures clearing business as a share of OCC's total

-OCC has provided backtesting analysis for the proposed change in confidential Exhibit 3 to filing SR-OCC-2020-012.
+OCC has provided backtesting analysis for the proposed change in confidential Exhibit 3 to File No. SR-OCC-2021-005.

-20 17 CFR 240.17Ad-22(e)(6)(i), (iii), and (v).
+19 17 CFR 240.17Ad-22(e)(6)(i), (iii), and (v).

-21 15 U.S.C.
+20 15 U.S.C.
 78q-1(b)(3)(I).

-have any impact or impose a burden on competition.
+cleared product set.
+OCC therefore does not believe that the proposed rule change would have any impact or impose a burden on competition.